Join 8500+ power users and level up your productivity.

-KeyCombiner Desktop enables you to instantly look up all shortcuts that are in your collections plus those of the currently active application.
+KeyCombiner Desktop enables you to instantly look up all shortcuts that are in your collections and lessons plus those of the currently active application.

 KeyCombiner Desktop is the first and only application that brings this functionality to Windows and Linux.

 In addition to looking up keyboard shortcuts, you can just as well look up any text snippet that is hard to remember but needed often.
 People like to use this for Git commands, regex syntax, and even as an instantly available cheatsheet for programming language constructs.

 To trigger the lookup from anywhere, press Meta/Cmd+Alt+C. This default binding can be changed to your liking.